openhwgroup/core-v-xif/docs/source/x_ext.rst

 * the corresponding issue request transaction is retracted.
 * the corresponding issue request transaction is not accepted and the corresponding commit handshake has been performed.
+* the corresponding result transaction has been performed.

+.. only:: MemoryIf

   * the corresponding commit transaction killed the offloaded instruction and no corresponding memory request transaction and/or corresponding memory result transactions is in progress or still needs to be performed.
-* the corresponding result transaction has been performed.

 For the purpose of relative identification, an instruction is considered to be preceding another instruction, if it was accepted in an issue transaction at an earlier time.
 The other instruction is thus succeeding the earlier one.